w3f/polkadot-wiki/docs/general/attacks.md

 ### Corrupted QR-code (Parity Signer)

 This is a sub-case of the malicious dApp scenario.
-If your account is on [Parity Signer](https://www.parity.io/technologies/signer/) the extrinsic will be displayed as a QR code, instead of the extension showing its details and you need to verify it on the device.
-The corrupted QR code will make you sign for an Extrinsic B when you want to sign for Extrinsic A. This will be showed in the Signer app and a careful user will notice it.
-If the metadata in the Signer is already incorrect (or the Signer is corrupted) there is the risk of signing a non-intended extrinsic without the possibility of verifying it.
+If your account is on [Parity Signer](https://www.parity.io/technologies/signer/) the transaction will be displayed as a QR code, instead of the extension showing its details and you need to verify it on the device.
+The corrupted QR code will make you sign for an Transaction B when you want to sign for Transaction A.
+This will be showed in the Signer app and a careful user will notice it.
+If the metadata in the Signer is already incorrect (or the Signer is corrupted) there is the risk of signing a non-intended transaction without the possibility of verifying it.

 ## Defense against Attacks

 :::warning

-If you can't verify the extrinsic or you suspect you are signing something different than what you intended, don't sign it!
+If you can't verify the transaction or you suspect you are signing something different than what you intended, don't sign it!

 :::